xubingyue/avocadodb/Documentation/Books/AQL/DataQueries.md

 } IN users
 ```

-You may provide a key for the new document; if not provided, ArangoDB will create one for you.
+You may provide a key for the new document; if not provided, AvocadoDB will create one for you.

 ```js
 INSERT {